 Within the pages of this catalog you'll find details about the requirements of your chosen degree program, the courses we offer, academic policies, and scholarship opportunities.
 Those details are important because they form the foundation and framework of the university.
 But like a home, a university needs more than a foundation and framework; it needs people to make it come alive.
 Staff, faculty, and most of all students are what make Indiana Tech what it is.

 We hope that you see Indiana Tech as your home for as long as it takes you to complete your degree.
-Bring life to the campus by being active and involved.
-Attend athletic events, join or create a club, participate in entertaining and educational activities, listen to guest speakers ... find the things that interest you and take advantage of them.
+We've made significant changes to the campus over the last few years, all with the intent of making this a more inviting place to live and learn.
+However, physical changes can only go so far.
+Make this campus yours and bring it to life by being active and involved.
+Attend athletic events, join or create a club, participate in entertaining and educational activities, listen to guest speakers... find the things that interest you and take advantage of them.

 We believe in relationship-based education at Indiana Tech.
 This concept of personal attention and bonds built through facing challenges together makes the university community richer for all involved.
 Make connections with your classmates, your professors, all of the staff and administrators who will cross your path during your college years.
-The time will pass more quickly than you think, and the friends and mentors you meet along the way are an integral part of your education.
+The friends and mentors you meet along the way are an integral part of your education.